As of April 1, 2016

 We plan only to use such data collected by Google Analytics Demographics and Interest Reporting for internal reports and market research.

-All personally identifiable information collected from the Site is the property of Shmoop University, Inc. and will not be shared with any other entity without your expressed consent, other than as described in "Exceptions to Sharing Personally Identifiable Information" below.
+All personally identifiable information collected from the Site will not be shared with any other entity without your expressed consent, other than as described in "Exceptions to Sharing Personally Identifiable Information" below.

 To use some parts of our Site, you must Register with Shmoop.
 When you register, we collect personally identifiable information such as your name and email address.
 You may provide other personally identifiable information voluntarily (e.g., year in school, gender), but it is not required for registration.
 We use this information to contact you about the services on our Site about which you have expressed interest.